solid-contrib/specification-tests/README.md

 The first scenario represents a single HTTP interaction with the server.
 It has the following conceptual structure:

 1. Start with any variables you need to set up.
 Normally this is done with a `*` prefix.
-1. Then use `Given` to start describing the context for the test.
+2. Then use `Given` to start describing the context for the test.
 Often this will be where you set up the URL or path for the interaction.
-1. Use `And` to provide more details for the context (e.g., setting up request headers).
+3. Use `And` to provide more details for the context (e.g., setting up request headers).
-1. The `When` keyword represents the action, but remember it has the same meaning as `*`.
+4. The `When` keyword represents the action, but remember it has the same meaning as `*`.
 The request is actually triggered by the use of `method`.
-1. Next you can begin to make assertions about the response starting with the `Then` keyword.
+5. Next you can begin to make assertions about the response starting with the `Then` keyword.
 Often the status is checked first.
-1. Finally you can use `And` to describe additional assertions.
+6. Finally, you can use `And` to describe additional assertions.
 You could use `*` if you need to create variables and analyze the response as this allows you to reserve `And` for assertions.
 It is a style choice since the keywords have no meaning to the test harness as already stated.

 ## Data related keywords